 Everyone at Integral has a keen interest in sustainable design and we are continually striving to minimise our environmental impact.
-We hold ISO 14001 for our environmental management systems and are actively reducing our own internal carbon footprint through the measures set in our environmental standard objectives.
+We hold ISO 14001 for our environmental management systems and are actively reducing our own internal carbon footprint through the measures set in our environmental standard objectives and our Carbon Reduction Plan.

 We monitor the practice’s carbon footprint annually, including our travel and office operational carbon, and continually seek new opportunities that will allow us to reduce this year on year.
 We are also encouraged to analyse our own personal carbon footprints for a greater understanding of how we all contribute to total global emissions and to provide context for what we do.